 Davros assembles a squad of suicide Daleks.
 Sue can’t stop laughing.

-Sue: I know I shouldn’t laugh at this but it is very silly.
+Sue: I know I shouldn’t laugh, but this is very silly.
 It looks like a cartoon.

-Davros gives the Daleks their orders, which he then has to repeat because it’s clear that none of the Daleks are in any hurry to blow themselves up.
+Davros gives the Daleks their final orders, which he has to repeat because they aren’t in any hurry to blow themselves up.

 Sue: That was very, very funny.